Ruddisender22/Ruddisender22/README.md

 # Hi there!
 I'm Ruddisender22 👋

 I am a **Computer Engineering student** with a deep passion for this discipline.
-I believe that the true difference between a finished product and a great one lies in **deeply understanding every layer of the process.** I don't just write code; **I design solutions**.
+I believe that the true difference between a functional product and a remarkable one lies in **deeply understanding every layer of the process.** As an engineer, I don't just write code; **I design solutions**.

 ---